messagemedia/messagemedia-soap-api-nodejs-sdk/README.md

 	* **TC 4.2:** Delete Scheduled Messages.

 Please note: The unit tests require an active MessageMedia account in order for them to function.

+## Contributing

+We welcome contributions from our users.
+Contributing is easy:

+  1. Fork this repo
+  2. Create your feature branch (`git checkout -b my-new-feature`)
+  3. Commit your changes (`git commit -am 'Add some feature'`)
+  4. Push to the branch (`git push origin my-new-feature`)
+  5. Create a Pull Request